BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/VUE.md

    ```sh
    npm --version
    ```
+3. Clone the lab-5A git-hub repo from Learning Suite onto your computer.
-3. 2.
-Install the VUE framework using this command:
+4. Install the VUE framework using this command:
    ```sh
    npm install -g @vue/cli --force
    ```